 - Foster an inclusive environment where individuals feel they belong.

-- Create a diverse environment where we have the opportunity to learn to embrace differences.
+- Celebrate a diverse environment with the opportunity to learn from and about each other and embrace differences.

 - Improve institutional reputation.